reference·10 min read

 That is still a meaningful public signal.
 It tells customers UPS was publicly engaging with the refund issue.

-But in the current public source set reviewed for this page, this page does not cite a public UPS complaint.
+But in the current public source set reviewed for this page, this page does not cite a public UPS complaint against the government.

 That distinction matters:

-DHL: public assistance statement, but no public lawsuit cited here
+DHL: formal IOR protective posture, but no public lawsuit cited here

 DHL publicly stated on February 20, 2026 that no formal refund procedure had yet been implemented and that DHL was prepared to assist customers with refunds if and when they became available.

-But in the current public source set reviewed for this page, this page does not cite a public DHL tariff-refund complaint.
+But in the current public source set reviewed for this page, this page does not cite a public DHL complaint filed in court.

 How to use this tracker correctly